botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

  - for all values of HEAD and all integers n, there is at most one bot with that head and rank in the network

-### The /netinit endpoint lists the following information:
+### The /netinit http endpoint

- - is this a clerk, dispatcher, or tester
+ - Is this a clerk, dispatcher, or tester
+ - The entire history of behaviors performed by the bot as part of its own network init process
+ - A log of the last 20 interactions it had with the network

+### The /netcache http endpoint

+The current contents of the network cache:
- - The other live bots in the network (the current contents of the bot's own network cache).
+ - The other live bots on the network
+ - Last 50 changes to netcache (represented as a list of netcache deltas)

 ### Notes